© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman milestone N of Waterfalls Farm is a scheduled monument protected by Historic England under reference 1006496.
 View the official record →

-Roman milestone N of Waterfalls Farm is a Roman monument located in Northumberland, England, dating to the Roman period of occupation in Britain.
+Roman milestone N of Waterfalls Farm is a Roman stone monument located in Northumberland, dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006496.

 Roman milestone N of Waterfalls Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006496.